niciac/MachineLearning/NeuralNets/README.md

 # Simple NN

-A simple neural network that is trained to return the output of logic dates.
+A simple neural network that is trained to return the output of logic gates.

-*Source: @svpino on Twitter (Feb 2nd 2021)*
+*Source of numpy version: @svpino on Twitter (Feb 2nd 2021)*